New Fort Smith rodeo pageant fosters diversity in horseback riding

 “I was sexually assaulted and that’s actually how I was introduced to horses, it was through therapy,” she said.
 “I always say that she sat me in a saddle that day and she handed me the reins to my freedom and I’ve been riding horses ever since.”

-She got into rodeo competitions and pageants.
-In 2017, she was crowned Miss Rodeo Coal Hill Arkansas, making her the first Black rodeo queen in the state.
+She got into rodeo competitions and pageants and was crowned Miss Rodeo Coal Hill Arkansas in 2017, making her the first Black rodeo queen in the state.

 But it gave her a job: to make sure we see more women and girls of color in rodeo and in all horseback riding styles.